marioschouten/OT-Simulator/README.md

 ### The following is implemented:
 * The commands to update setpoints are set via MQTT topic [command] in the format as described below.
 * The heater operational status is set via MQTT topic [status] with the format as described below.
-* The various measurements of temperature, pressure, flow etc. are set via MTT topic [sensors] as described below for the purpose of testing the software or feedin external sensor readings.
+* The various measurements of temperature, pressure, flow etc. are set via MTT topic [sensors] or 1-wire sensors.

 **Messages to thermostat**
 Topic | Description